mesqueeb/react-page-transition/README.md

 ## Bring your own animations

 If you look at the [animations.css](./react-page-transition/src/animations.css) file you'll see the css defined for the transitions as per the original Codrops demo.
-To defining your own, you can copy some of the definitions and tweak them to your liking.
+You can copy some of the definitions and tweak them to your liking.
 Make sure those styles are somewhere available in your app's stylesheets.

 <!-- prettier-ignore-start -->
 ```css